 I’m writing my recollections of what transpired.
 The players will have their own memories.

-There is a page dedicated to all the Twilight 2000 core and sourcebooks at our reference site.
-It’s a thorough reference of what was published for the game between 1984 and 1995.
+All the Twilight 2000 core and sourcebooks are detailed at our reference site.
+It’s a thorough catalog of what was published for the game between 1984 and 1995.

 Lastly, if you want to talk Twilight 2000 with other gamers, stop by our Twilight 2000 discussion group on MeWe.
 What’s MeWe?
 It’s a smaller social media platform that won’t invade your privacy like Facebook.
 Takes less than 30 seconds to start an account.
 Join us!